Based on Henrik Lundqvist’s career statistics, one might think that the New York Rangers goaltender was a top pick in the NHL Draft.

 Selected before Lundqvist in the 6th Round (166th Overall) by the San Jose Sharks

 Schaefer spent four years at Providence College, where he became one of the best goaltenders in the school’s history.

 After 12 games in the ECHL in 2003-04, Schaefer was called up to the Cleveland Barons of the AHL, where he would play for the next three years.

 In 2005-06, the Yellow Grass, Saskatchewan native made his NHL debut with the Sharks.
 In seven games that season, Schaefer posted a 5-1-0 record with a 1.87 goals against average and a .920 save percentage.
 However, those seven games were the only times Schaefer played in the NHL.

 Schaefer played the next three years exclusively in the AHL, splitting time with the Worcester Sharks, Hershey Bears, Wilkes-Barre/Scranton Penguins, and the Houston Aeros.
-After playing the 2009-10 season in the KHL with CSKA Moscow, Schaefer returned to North America and played with the Providence Bruins and Hershey in the 2010-11 season.
+After playing the 2009-10 season in the KHL with CSKA Moscow, Schaefer returned to North America and played with the Providence Bruins and Hershey Bears in the 2010-11 season.

 Smid never played in North America.
-The goalie spent the most of his career in the Czech Republic, playing for Karlovy Vary HC, Sparta Praha HC, Slavia Praha HC and Plzen HC.
+The goalie spent most of his career in the Czech Republic, playing for Karlovy Vary HC, Sparta Praha HC, Slavia Praha HC and Plzen HC.

 Smid’s last season was in 2004-05.

 Selected before Lundqvist in the 6th Round (169th Overall) by the Columbus Blue Jackets